wynessgp/sqa-risk-recreation/docs/bva/domain/Territory.md

 # Method: `setNumArmiesPresent(newAmount: int): boolean`

 ## BVA Step 1
-Input: A positive number of armies to be placed on the territory.
+Input: A non-negative number of armies to be placed on the territory.

 Output: Yes or no answer whether we could change the amount of armies in the given territory.

 ## BVA Step 2
-Input: Counts [1, num armies player has in total]
+Input: Counts [0, num armies player has in total]

 Output: Boolean